Shoulder elbow neck

 I take it an MVA.
 No injury to your arm itself?

 I have some very specific questions for you.
-The more accurately you answer them - it will take time - the better the chances are that Dr Google may be able to contribute.
+The more accurately you answer them - it will take time - the better the chances are that an internet search may be able to contribute.

 1. If you turn your head to the side of the arm pain, and then simultaneously look up, exactly what happens?